ldi-github/shirates-core/doc/markdown/vision/basic/routine_work/macro.md

 }
 ```

 4. Build the project.
-The class file of the macro is output in `out` directory.
+The class file of the macro is output in `build` directory.
    <br>![](_images/macro_object_class_file.png)

 ## Calling macro function